 - (1) Clearly convey the credibility of both the content and the sender. - (2) As much as feasible, provide free and ready access. - (3) Target specific audiences.
-With reference to strategically targeting audiences to promote organizational change, it should be noted that Greenlaugh and colleagues (2004) stress that organizational use and action is more likely when (a) an organization has identified a need, (b) an organization has spent a significant amount of time planning for the adoption of an innovation, including addressing potential problems that may arise from implementation,(c) there is a wide base of support within an organization, as well as high-ranking organization members backing it, and (d) there are sufficient resources for adoption, implementation, and formative evaluation. - (4) Personalize the design of the resource for each targeted audience and as feasible send the resource in a personal way. - (5) Succinct Overview.
-Provide an enticing one paragraph overview to stimulate the interest of recipients and increase the likelihood of their paying attention to the resource.
-The key here is to underscore the potential value of the work to them. - (6) Use Networks.
-Start with developed networks and over time establish new ones (e.g., networks that include targeted audiences; networks of colleagues who have agreed to help disseminate resources).
+With reference to strategically targeting audiences to promote organizational change, it should be noted that Greenlaugh and colleagues (2004) stress that organizational use and action is more likely when (a) an organization has identified a need, (b) an organization has spent a significant amount of time planning for the adoption of an innovation, including addressing potential problems that may arise from implementation, (c) there is a wide base of support within an organization, as well as high-ranking organization members backing it, and (d) there are sufficient resources for adoption, implementation, and formative evaluation. - (4) Personalize for each targeted audience the design of what is disseminated and, as feasible, send it in a personal way. - (5) Succinct Overview.
+Provide an enticing one paragraph overview to stimulate the interest of recipients and increase the likelihood of their paying attention to what is sent.
+The key here is to underscore the potential value to them. - (6) Use Networks.
+Start with developed networks and over time establish new ones (e.g., networks that include targeted audiences; networks of colleagues who have agreed to help with dissemination). - (7) Use News Outlets.
+Send a news release to relevant listservs, organizational newsletters, clearinghouses, Centers, and so forth.

-- (7) Use News Outlets.
-Send a news release about the resource to relevant listservs, organizational newsletters, clearinghouses, Centers, and so forth. - (8) Encourage Sharing.
-Encourage all recipients to share at least the one paragraph overview (and if feasible the resource itself) with others they think might be interested.
-Alternatively, encourage them to indicate who else should be sent the resource. - (9) Follow-up.
+- (8) Encourage Sharing.
+Encourage all recipients to share at least the one paragraph overview with others they think might be interested.
+Alternatively, encourage them to indicate who else should be sent the ideas, recommendations, resources. - (9) Follow-up.
 Did it arrive?
 Was it understood?
 Any questions or concerns that need to be addressed?
-Need guidance to help in order to use?
+Need guidance to help with use?